 Living with Livedo Reticularis sucks!
-I've learned a lot about it in my 56 years.
+I've learned a lot about the condition but there is little literature on what causes it or how to successfully treat it.
 So far, no one in the medical community seems to understand how hard it is on the people who have it.

-LR has continued to be an unrecognized, common disorder and has been linked to people with Sticky Blood, Antiphospholipid Syndrome, Hughes Syndrome, Lupus, and in rare instances, people with Raynauds Syndrome. (extreme cold in the extremities) These are all autoimmune disorders that have known associations with reticularis.
+LR has continued to be an unrecognized, common disorder and has been linked to people with Antiphospholipid Syndrome, Hughes Syndrome, Lupus, Hepatitis B&C, Strep, and in rare instances, people with Raynauds Syndrome. (extreme cold in the extremities) These are all autoimmune disorders that have known associations with reticularis.

 I've had LR for most of my life, and it's totally

 frustrating!
 When all your friends can wear cute clothes and you're stuck covering up your skin, it hurts.
 When you're standing in the check out lines at the store and the cashier asks you why your hands are so red, it makes you feel even more self conscious.
-You wish you could just disappear!
+It's so embarrassing!